NightShade256/NightShade256.github.io/_posts/2021-03-27-gb-sound-emulation.md

 Sweep is a way to adjust the frequency of a channel periodically.
 It is controlled by the NR10 register for channel one.
 (None of the other channels have a sweep unit).

-The register provides the following values to the envelope function,
+The register provides the following values to the sweep function,

 1. The period in which one sweep step should take place (bits 6-4)
 2. The direction of the sweep function (bit 3)